 Since the focus of this paper is on vote buying, we discarded the voter data and analyzed all observations i acting any of the party roles (party A and party B).
-In practice, this leaves the data formatted in party-voter dyads.
-Empirically, we concentrate on one main dependent variable, namely, the amount of the vote-buying offers made by parties (if any).
+In practice, this leaves the data formatted in party–voter dyads.
+Empirically, we concentrate on one main dependent variable, namely the amount of vote-buying offers made by parties (if any).
 The distribution of this variable is shown in Figure 3.

 [FIGURE ABOUT HERE]